-The Euros, or to use their full name, the UEFA European Championship, is an international men’s football tournament held every four years and contested by the 55 (correct as of December 2018) members of UEFA.
+The Euros, or to use their full name, the UEFA European Championship, is an international men’s football tournament held every four years and contested by the 55 members of UEFA.
 The Union of European Football Associations sanctions and organises this continental tournament and it takes place in even numbered years between the FIFA (Federation Internationale de Football Association) World Cup.

 That’s the very basic information but we’ve got lots more detail on this great event which effectively crowns the best international football team in Europe.
 We are first and foremost a betting site, so we have of course compiled a guide to betting on the Euros, but we have also got information on the history of the event, its structure, how qualification works and some fun facts and stats.
 Fun is, well, kind of fun, so let’s start there!